 There are two of such essential commands - slashes and dashes.
 Without these commands, Informatica will simply ignore the given text.

 These types of interview questions on Azure require you to be knowledgeable not only with Azure itself but also with the various add-ons, plugins and other related platforms.
-Keep this in mind while studying Azure interview questions!

-Whether you’re just starting as an Azure developer or you’re already familiar with the tropes of the industry, the Azure interview questions provided in this guide will help you in both getting that dream job or climbing the career ladder if you already work with Azure.
-With the industry constantly advancing and developing, it can be a tough competition – that’s why you’ll need all of the help you can get!
+Whether you’re just starting as an Azure developer or you’re already familiar with the tropes of the industry, the material provided in this guide will help you in both getting that dream job or climbing the career ladder if you already work with Azure.
+With the industry constantly advancing and developing, it can be a tough competition - that’s why you’ll need all of the help you can get!
 And what better help than studying and learning some of the most popular Azure interview questions that employers ask their job candidates?

 Study hard, trust yourself and don’t stress too much - and you’ll be golden!
 I truly do hope that this question will help you in performing well during your job interview, and wish you the best of luck!